About the Workshop

 As a result of this workshop, you will be equipped to:

-- Design an environment for the productive discussion of divisive community problems.
+- Design a productive public discussion of divisive community problems;

 Who might participate: